Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 If you go camping and are a coffee lover, you may wonder about how big of an inverter I need to run a coffee maker.
-As you probably already know, coffee machines run off of electricity.
+As you probably already know, coffee machines run on electricity.
 However, you may not realize that they use AC power to run the device since AC is the most common type of power for home-based appliances.

 To fully understand the impact of an inverter on the best coffee maker, you should understand the type of power the inverter uses, the conversion formula, and what a larger inverter does for you.
 If you want additional information about coffee machines, check out our article on how do espresso coffee makers work.

 Inverters work to change DC power (like that found in your car’s cigarette lighter) to AC power.
 These devices allow you to operate electronic devices that need to be plugged in from your car, such as a cell phone.
 In addition, this conversion will enable you to charge or power devices on the go.
 For example, you may want to use a coffee machine while camping to enjoy a cup of coffee.
 You don’t need a machine, however, you can make coffee by heating water on a campfire and using a pour-over method like Dr. Drip coffee or by using a camp coffee percolator.

 You may find the wattage for an inverter in the product description or the user’s manual.